ministryofjustice/itpolicycontent/content/confluence/acceptable-use-policy.md

 ## Avoid using removable media

 Removable media like memory sticks are portable and easy-to-use.
 Unfortunately, this makes them a security risk, so [avoid using them](https://intranet.justice.gov.uk/guidance/security/it-computer-security/removable-media/).
 If however they are essential to your work, please follow the [Use of Removable Media policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/removable-media/).

-## And finally...

-There are five simple things we can all do to protect ourselves online:

-1. Use a strong password to protect your laptop, computer and mobile devices, following [NCSC guidance](https://www.cyberaware.gov.uk/passwords).
-2. Think before clicking on links or attachments within emails - if you are unsure if an email is genuine, [contact your IT or security team](mailto:itservicedesk@justice.gsi.gov.uk).
-By hovering your cursor over the link you can see the actual URL.
-3. Do not use your work email address to register for accounts on websites for personal use, such as shopping websites.
-This could open up your work email account to spam and fraudulent emails which could harm your department’s IT system.
-4. Protect your online identity - do not disclose sensitive information regarding your work on social media or online professional networks.
-5. Do not disclose your level of vetting on social media or online professional networks.
-By disclosing your level of vetting you are advertising the level of information you have access to and could make yourself a target of malicious individuals.

 <table border='1'>
 <tr>